Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles: The script uses cat and lists two files separated by white space to concatenate their content and display

 4-lastlines: The script uses tail with out number of lines specified (default is 10) to display the last 10 lines of the given file

+5-firstlines: The script uses head with out number of lines specified (default is 10) to display the first 10 lines of the given file